Role of the Gut-Brain Axis and Your Health Skip to content.

 The gut-brain axis also has an important connection through the immune system.

-A strong gut and microbiome, high in the anti-inflammatory bacteria Faecalibacterium, can enhance immune system efficiency and reduce chronic inflammation.
+A strong gut and microbiome, high in the anti-inflammatory bacteria Faecalibacterium, can enhance immune system efficiency and help reduce inflammation.
 Inflammation can weaken the bidirectional relay and promote neurological disorders, including depression, Alzheimer’s, and Autism.

 Reduced gut permeability